jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 ### Successful login to dashboard

 So now after a successful login attempt, we will see our dashboard with the full **AuthToken** details spread out.
 The authenticated user's email is _rickety\_cricket@example.com_, their session is valid, which means the token is not expired.
 You can also see the token itself, as well as the expiration date.
-In our case, the token expiration is set from our [RESTful server defined in part 1]({{< ref "/posts/028_authenticating-nextjs-part-1.md" >}}).
+In our case, the token expiration is set from our [RESTful server defined previously]({{< ref "/posts/028_authenticating-nextjs-part-1.md" >}}).

 {{< image/pop src="https://s3.us-west-1.wasabisys.com/webcdn/posts/2019/08/login-to-dashboard.gif" alt="Login to dashboard" >}}